larryhastings/perky/README.md

 Converts a dictionary to a Perky-file-format string using `perky.dump`, then writes it to *filename*.

-`pragma_include(...)`
+`pragma_include(include_path=())`

+This function generates a pragma handler that adds "include" functionlity.
+"Including" means lexically inserting one Perky file inside another, contextually at the spot where the pragma exists.

+For example:

+    d = perky.loads("a=3\n" "=include data.pky\n" "c=5\n",
+        pragmas={"include": perky.pragma_include()},
+        )

+If *data.pky* contained the following:

+    b=4

+then `d` would be set to the dictionary:

+    {'a': '3', 'b': '4', 'c': '5'}

+Notes:

-A pre-written pragma handler for you.
-If you use this function to handle `"include"` pragmas, then the pragma `=include foo` will `perky.load()` the file `foo` into the current (top-level) dictionary being loaded.  `pragma_include()` will pass in the current pragma handlers into `perky.load()`, allowing for (for example) recursive includes.  `pragma_include()` is context-sensitive; the included file will be included as if it was copied-and-pasted replacing the pragma line.
-(Which means if the pragma is invoked inside a list context, the included file must *start* in a list context.)
+* The pragma handler is context-sensitive; the included file will be included as if it was copied-and-pasted replacing the pragma line.
+Among other things, this means that if the pragma is invoked inside a list context, the included file must *start* in a list context.

+* When loading the file, the pragma handler will pass in the current pragma handlers into `perky.load()`.
+Among other things, this allows for recursive includes.

-When including inside a dict, you're explicitly permitted to re-define existing keys if they were previously defined in another file.
+* When including inside a dict context, you're explicitly permitted to re-define existing keys if they were previously defined in another file.

+* `pragma_include()` is not the pragma handler itself;
+it returns a function (a closure) which remembers the `include_path` you pass in.
+This allows you to use it for multiple pragmas that include from different paths, e.g.

+    include_dir = appdirs.user_data_dir(myapp_name)
+    config_dir = appdirs.user_config_dir(myapp_name)
+    pragmas = {
+        'include': perky.pragma_include((include_dir,)),
+        'config': perky.pragma_include((config_dir,)),
+    }

 `perky.map(d, fn) -> o`